 The Distribution Blind Spot

-The implications are clear: longer sales cycles, lower average contract values, and deals that stall in committee hell.
+The implications are predictable: longer sales cycles, lower average contract values, and deals that stall in committee hell.
+(Committee hell — where good deals go to die a slow, consensus-driven death.)

 The C-Suite Content Problem